-Section 1.
+- Section 1.
 Short title.
-This act shall be known and may be cited as the "NY Home Energy Affordable Transition Act".
+This act shall be known and may be cited as the "NY Home Energy Affordable Transition Act". - § 2.

-§ 2.
 Legislative findings.
-The legislature finds and declares that:

-- 1. The Climate Leadership and Community Protection Act (the "CLCPA") created legal mandates for dramatic greenhouse gas emission reductions from all sectors of New York's economy.
-The CLCPA also emphasizes equity in addressing climate change by requiring all state agencies and author-8 ities to prioritize reductions of greenhouse gas emissions and co-pollutants in disadvantaged communities and by mandating that certain state investments deliver benefits to these communities. - 2.
-Buildings are New York's largest source of greenhouse gas emis-12 sions, accounting for approximately one-third of the greenhouse gas emissions in our state.
-New York state's buildings also produce more 13 local air pollution than any other state in the country, resulting in 14 negative health outcomes such as increased rates of asthma, particularly 15 among children, and heart disease.
-Therefore, reducing greenhouse gas 16 emissions and toxic air pollution emitted from New York's buildings, 17 18 especially in disadvantaged communities, is necessary to meet the CLCPA 19 mandates. - 20 3.
-To meet the state's bold climate and equity mandates, New York will 21 need to update how it regulates gas utility service.
-Doing so will enable strategic planning and investments in neighborhood-scale building decarbonization and help bring the statewide gas distribution system into alignment with the two thousand thirty and two thousand fifty greenhouse gas emission reduction mandates in article seventy-five of the environmental conservation law through an orderly and equitable process, coordinated with appropriate investments in the electric system to ensure all New Yorkers have non-discriminatory, affordable access to the energy needed for heating, cooling, and powering the buildings in which they live and work.
+The legislature finds and declares that: - 1.
+The Climate Leadership and Community Protection Act (the "CLCPA") created legal mandates for dramatic greenhouse gas emission reductions from all sectors of New York's economy.
+The CLCPA also emphasizes equity in addressing climate change by requiring all state agencies and authorities to prioritize reductions of greenhouse gas emissions and co-pollutants in disadvantaged communities and by mandating that certain state 10 investments deliver benefits to these communities.

+2. Buildings are New York's largest source of greenhouse gas emis-11 12 sions, accounting for approximately one-third of the greenhouse gas emissions in our state.
+New York state's buildings also produce more local air pollution than any other state in the country, resulting in negative health outcomes such as increased rates of asthma, particularly among children, and heart disease.
+Therefore, reducing greenhouse gas 5 emissions and toxic air pollution emitted from New York's buildings, especially in disadvantaged communities, is necessary to meet the CLCPA 7 mandates.